 Seattle Community College used the building for college transfer classes from 1965 until 1973, prior to the expansion of the Central Branch campus.
-The district decided in 1967 to retain ownership of Summit, rather than transfer it to the State as part of the community college.
+The district decided in 1967 to retain ownership of Summit, rather than transfer it to the state as part of the community college.
 Instead, the building was leased to the college.

-From 1974 until 1977, the basement housed an alternative school for students in grades 9-12.
-Beginning as an offshoot of the NOVA Program, Summit School emphasized informal classes, group projects, and use of community resources.
+From 1974 until 1977, the basement of Summit housed alternative programs.
+For a year, the NOVA program was housed at Summit before it was relocated to Mann.
+Until the building was sold in 1977, the Summit School, an alternative school for students in grades 9-12 that began as an offshoot of the NOVA Program, was also housed at Summit.
+The Summit School emphasized informal classes, group projects, and the use of community resources.
 Its 100 students came from all over the city.
-Facing immediate sale of the Summit building, the NOVA program moved to Horace Mann.
+Facing immediate sale of the Summit building, the Summit program moved to Horace Mann, where it resided for two years, before relocating to Colman (see Thurgood Marshall).

-In 1977, the school district sold the Summit building to a developer who converted it into an office complex.
-The same year it was listed in the National Register of Historic Places.
+The school district sold the Summit building to a developer who converted it into an office complex in 1977.
+The same year it was listed on the National Register of Historic Places.
 In September 1980, Summit once again opened its doors to students, this time as The Northwest School, a college preparatory and boarding school for grades 6-12.
 The Northwest School's staff regards the historic Summit building as "providing an environment of warmth and character, engendering respect for the past and confidence in the future."